Chart Color Schemes

 Bright - Mount Beauty has a typical household mix, with a lower-than-average median household size

 Family households account for 67.8% of all households, including 24.5% couples with children, 35.3% couples without children, and 7.5% single parent families.
-Non-family households constitute the remaining 32.2%, with lone person households at 29.3% and group households comprising 2.9% of the total.
-The median household size is 2.3 people, which is smaller than the Rest of Vic average of 2.4.
+Non-family households make up the remaining 32.2%, with lone person households at 29.3% and group households comprising 2.9%.
+The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households